-- Covering a Part D drug for you that is not on our List of Covered Drugs (Formulary).
+- 1. Covering a Part D drug for you that is not on our Formulary (List of Covered Drugs).
 (We call it the "Drug List" for short.)

-- If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the Cost Sharing amount that applies to drugs in the generic or brand-name drug tier.
-You cannot ask for an exception to the Copayment or Coinsurance amount we require you to pay for the drug

-- You cannot ask for coverage of any

-"excluded drugs" or other non-Part D

-drugs which Medicare does not cover.

-(For more information about excluded

-drugs, see "Outpatient Prescription Drugs,

-Supplies, and Supplements" in the

-"Benefits and Cost Sharing" section)

-2. Removing a restriction on our Plan's coverage for a covered Part D drug.

-There are extra rules or restrictions that apply to certain drugs on our Plan's List of Covered Drugs (for more information, go to "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Cost Sharing" section).

-- The extra rules and restrictions on coverage for certain drugs include: - Being required to use the generic version of a drug instead of the brandname drug - Getting Plan approval in advancebefore we will agree to cover the drug for you.
-(This is sometimes called "prior authorization") - Quantity limits.
-For some drugs, there are restrictions on the amount of the drug you can have - If our Plan agrees to make an exception and waive a restriction for you, you can ask for an exception to the Copayment or

-Coinsurance amount we require you to pay for the Part D drug
+Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception." - If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the Cost Sharing amount that applies to drugs in the brand-name drug tier.
+You cannot ask for an exception to the Copayment or Coinsurance amount we require you to pay for the drug - You cannot ask for coverage of any "excluded drugs" or other non-Part D drugs that Medicare does not cover.
+(For more information about excluded drugs, see "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Cost Sharing" section) - 2.
+Removing a restriction on our coverage for a covered Part D drug.
+There are extra rules or restrictions that apply to certain drugs on our Plan's Formulary (List of Covered Drugs) (for more information, go to "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Cost Sharing" section).
+Asking for a removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception." - The extra rules and restrictions on coverage for certain drugs include: - getting Plan approval in advance before we will agree to cover the drug for you.
+(This is sometimes called "prior authorization") - If we agree to make an exception and waive a restriction for you, you can ask for an exception to the Copayment or Coinsurance amount we require you to pay for the Part D drug